mipayne/JustTheClass/about.md

 ## Projects and Quizzes
 ### Project
-You will complete a final project, which will be a molecular foundry user proposal investigating mechanical properties/deformation features/defects.
-In this proposal you will describe a research plan that you would like to complete to understand deformation in a specific system...
-See MSE 241 for better description
+You will complete a final project, which will be in the form of a user proposal for instrument access to be submitted to a scientific user facility.
+Students will selecte a user facility of their choosing, and write a proposal investigating mechanical properties/deformation features/defects using available equipment.
+In this proposal you will describe a research plan that you would like to complete to understand deformation in a specific system.
+Projects will be graded on how well the proposed work addresses the hypothesis, and the feasibility of the experiment.
+Each student will complete an individual final project on a unique topic.
+(Adapted from Berkeley MSE 241 Syllabus)

-### Quizzes
-There will be two quizzes.
-Both are shown on the course calendar Each quiz will be comprehensive, drawing on any topics covered up to that point in the course, so e.g. Quiz 2 may include topics that were already covered on Quiz 1.

-Both quizzes are an hour long.

-Quizes will be closed note, except for a single 8.5×11” double-sided page of notes, which can be either handwritten or computer-printed but must be readable without magnification, and must be created by you.
-Since the process of creating a crib sheet is most of its benefit, you may not share these notes or use someone else’s.
-For studying purposes, an archive of past quizzes is provided [here]().

 ## Grading
 The relative contributions of the various elements to your grade are:

-- Quizzes: 24%.
-Quiz 1 is worth 12%, and Quiz 2 is worth 12%.
-Problem sets: 54%.
-PS0 is worth 6%, and PS1-PS4 are each worth 12%.
+Problem sets: 64%.
+PS0 is worth 8%, and PS1-PS4 are each worth 14%.
-In-class review: 5%.
-Judged by regular participation in the in-class review and providing substantive, useful comments.
-Final Project: 7%.
+Final Project: 20%.
 Classwork: 10%.
 Reflects your continuous participation in the course.
 Determined by effort on before-class reading exercises, grade on nanoquizzes, and effort on in-class exercises.
 Letter grades are determined at the end of the semester.
-The default cutoffs are: a final average of 90 and above is an A, 80 and above is a B, 70 and above is a C. These boundaries may be adjusted downwards if necessary because of the difficulty of the assignments or quizzes, but the boundaries will never be adjusted upwards, so a final average of 90 is guaranteed to be an A. The boundary adjustment is done heuristically, and there are no grade quotas, no grade targets, and no centering of the class on a particular grade boundary.
+The default cutoffs are: a final average of 90 and above is an A, 80 and above is a B, 70 and above is a C. These boundaries may be adjusted downwards if necessary because of the difficulty of the assignments, but the boundaries will never be adjusted upwards, so a final average of 90 is guaranteed to be an A. The boundary adjustment is done heuristically, and there are no grade quotas, no grade targets, and no centering of the class on a particular grade boundary.

 Every student is considered individually in the final grading meeting, judging from their entire performance in the course.
 A single bad mark in an otherwise consistent record will often be discounted.